CORE-GATECH-GROUP/serpent-tools/docs/examples/BranchToNodalDiffusion.rst

     'FT600'),
      ('B1000', 'FT600')]

-Cross sections are spread out through this |BranchReader| across branches, burnup, and universes.
+Cross sections are spread out through this |BranchingReader| across branches, burnup, and universes.
 The job of the |BranchCollector| is to place that data into mutli-dimensional matrices that represent the perturbations chosen by the user.
 A single group constant, say total